hasindu2008/slow5tools/docs/archive-lossy.md

 slow5tools degrade "$SLOW5_FILE" -o "$SLOW5_LOSSY_FILE" -t "$NUM_THREADS"
 ```

 If the command fails with the message "No suitable bits suggestion", this is because your dataset type has not yet been profiled by our team.
-Submit an issue on GitHub <https://github.com/hasindu2008/slow5tools/issues> with your dataset attached.
+Submit an [issue on GitHub](https://github.com/hasindu2008/slow5tools/issues) with a subset of your dataset attached.

 ## Read Count